A Geometric Proof to Cantor's Theorem and an Irrationality Measure for Some Cantor's Series: Introduction

 \section{Introduction}

 In $2006$, Jonathan Sondow gave a nice geometric proof that $e$ is irrational.
 Moreover, he said that a generalization of his construction may be used to prove the Cantor's theorem.
-But, he didn't do it in his paper, see $[1]$.
-So, this work will give a geometric proof to Cantor's theorem using Sondow's construction.
-After, it is given an irrationality measure to some Cantor series, for that, we generalize the Smarandache function.
-Also we give a irrationality measure for $e$ that is a slight improvement the given one in $[1].$ Finally, we discuss the existence of geometric irrationality proofs to irrational numbers.
+But, he did not do that in his paper, see \cite{Sondow}.
+So we give a geometric proof to Cantor's theorem using a generalization to Sondow's construction.
+After, it is given an irrationality measure for some Cantor series, for that we generalize the Smarandache function.
+Also we give an irrationality measure for $e$ that is a bit better than the given one in \cite{Sondow}.